 People with a character disorder may have trouble knowing reasonable, safe, and acceptable ways to treat and behave with others.
 Patients with personality disorders are often unaware of their responsibility for creating their problems.

-Diagnosis of Personality Disorders
+Treatments of Personality Disorders

 Conclusion